hijab-beg/Facial-Recognition-Using-CNN/README.md

-Here’s your content formatted in clean GitHub-ready Markdown:

----

 ## 1. Introduction

 The objective of this assignment is to explore the application of deep learning for affective computing, specifically for facial expression recognition.
 The task involves developing a system capable of analyzing facial images to perform two distinct but related tasks: